compactcode/static_sync/README.md

 ### Cache Control

-By default uploaded files have no cache headers set.
+By default uploaded files are not cached.

-You can add cache headers on a content type basis to your `.static` file:
+You can cache content for a given number of seconds by updating your `.static` file:

 ```
 cache: